translate/translate/_posts/2013-03-12-Translate-Toolkit-1.10.0-released.md

 Documentation
 -------------
-All documentation has been moved into Git and we are using Sphinx.
-The documentation is published on Read The Docs (RTD).

-The migration meant migrating all wiki content to RTD, fixing any broken formating and taking the opportunity to do a documentation cleanup.
-We created a wonderful looking new style for the documentation which makes it a joy to read.
+* Moved to Git and we are now using reStructured Text and Sphinx
+* Published in Read The Docs (RTD).
+* Old wiki migrated to RTD.
+* New clean theme for documentation and website

-All API and code documentation has also been moved from epydoc into reStructured Text.
+* API and code epydoc moved to reStructured Text.

-The first draft of the Translate styleguide has guided a lot of code and documentation quality improvements.
-Special Sphinx command to create steller documentation.
+* Translate code Style Guide written

 Mozilla tooling fixes